khoitran2003/MNIST_Handwritten_Digit_Recognition/README.md

 ## Introduction

-Here is my python source code for MNIST hand-written digit recognition.
+Here is my Python source code for MNIST hand-written digit recognition.
 With my code:
 * **With handwritten input of numbers from 0 - 9, the computer can predict with 98.8% accuracy**
-* **Implementation of CNN to recognize hand written digits (MNIST) running for 10 epochs**
+* **Implementation of CNN to recognize handwritten digits (MNIST) running for 10 epochs**

 ## Result